Collaborative Practice is a new and highly effective way of managing separation without going to court.

 To find a Collaborative Lawyer go to:

-The RASA Collaborative Practice Group members charge a fixed rate as per below.
+The Relationships Australia SA Collaborative Practice Group members charge a fixed rate as per below.

 Other sources for finding a Collaborative Practice trained lawyer are: